 - Management reserves the right to administer any additional rules, either printed or verbal, as necessary for the safe and orderly operation of the facility.

 Bring out your skis to Lake Erie Metropark and enjoy 4.25 miles of trails.
 Give us a call for conditions at the Lake Erie Metropark Park Office at (734) 379-5020 as park conditions are subject to change.
-Be sure to ask for a copy of our Winter Activites Brochure at the Toll Booth or Metropark Office.
+Be sure to ask for a copy of our Winter Activities Brochure at the Toll Booth.
+The trail is best accessed at the Great Wave parking lot near the sledding hill.